johngamal/AUC-Course-Registration-Optimizer/README.md

   1. Registration Mode: Sends a request to the server at exactly 12 AM to reserve prespecified courses.
   2. Wait Till Dropped Mode: continuously scrapes AUC Banner until a course (from a pre-specified list) is dropped and automatically reserves it.

-usage: download the script and edit the values for the variables in the beginning
+usage: download the script and edit the values for the variables in the beginning then uncomment the mode you want to use.